PCB Back Annotation

 It's important to have a single, consistent representation of the design.
 If the schematic and layout don't match, it can cause confusion and mistakes.

-Verification and Validation: Many of the analyses and checks that are done during the design process (like circuit simulation, design rule checks, etc.) are based on the schematic.
-If the schematic doesn't reflect the actual design, these analyses may not be accurate.
+Verification and Validation: Many of the analyzes and checks that are done during the design process (like circuit simulation, design rule checks, etc.) are based on the schematic.
+If the schematic doesn't reflect the actual design, these analyzes may not be accurate.

 Documentation